Workforce planning and support

 - the health, including mental health, and well-being of workers to be considered

 Minimising the spread of the virus will remain important in ensuring the overall protection of public health.
 Therefore planning for a safe return to work should assume that those able to work from home will continue to do so.
 Public libraries should plan for the minimum number of people needed on site to operate safely and effectively, with a phased return necessary for many businesses.
-Home-working is the default, where possible.
+Home-working is the default where possible and people are advised to work from home wherever that is practicable.
+It will only be a reasonable excuse to leave home to go to work, if that work cannot be done from home.

 Full home working guidance provides more information on this.